origo-map/origo-documentation/content/layers.md

 `infoFormat` | Origo's get feature info expects responses in 'application/json' but some WMS servers (f.e.
 ArcGIS) don't supply it, so it's possible here to request in format 'application/geo+json' or 'application/geojson' if the server response with that format.
 For Geoserver 'text/html' is valid, within certain limits, see [WMS text/HTML](#texthtml-infoformat-for-wms-layers).
 Optional.
 `htmlSeparator` | A html tag to attempt to separate features via from the getfeatureinfo text/html reply if `infoFormat` is set to `text/html`.
 Optional.
 `hasThemeLegend` | Whether extendedLegend or not.
 See [WMS autolegend](#automatic-default-legend-style-for-wms-layers).
 Optional, defaults to false.
 Has no effect if a [style](#style-basics) is also defined.
+`thematicStyling` | Setting `thematicStyling` to true will add buttons to the different thematic styles to be able to turn them on or off.
+Optional, defaults to false.
+For WMS layers it has no effect if `hasThemeLegend` isn't also set to true.
 `legendParams` | A getLegendGraphic parameters object, see [WMS autolegend](#automatic-default-legend-style-for-wms-layers).
 Optional, has no effect if a [style](#style-basics) is also defined.
 `imageFeatureInfoMode` | Sets the featureinfo mode for this image type layer.
 Alternatives are `pixel` which will produce feature info if the pixel queried of a feature of a visible layer isn't totally transparent and `visible` which works on transparent styles too. `always` will in addition produce feature info for layers that are not visible.
 Feature info is dependant upon `queryable` being `true`.
 If set will override the [map](settings.md#featureinfooptions) level option with the same name.
 If not set the featureinfo behaviour will be decided at the map level.
 Optional.
 `requestMethod` | request method for this layer.
 Can be set to 'post', otherwise it will be 'get'.
 Default is 'get'.